GRChetanReddy/interview-coder-withoupaywall-opensource/README.md

    - If needed, remove the last screenshot with [Control or Cmd + L]

 3. **Processing**
+   - Press [Control or Cmd + Enter] to analyze screenshots as a coding question
-   - Press [Control or Cmd + Enter] to analyze the screenshots
+   - Press [Control or Cmd + M + Enter] to analyze screenshots as an MCQ (select one or multiple correct options)
    - AI extracts problem requirements from the screenshots using GPT-4 Vision API
    - The model generates an optimal solution based on the extracted information
    - All analysis is done using your personal OpenAI API key